At UTSA we define service-learning as…

 - Community Engagement Resources (in process)

 Finally, take advantage of a number of the professional development opportunities to help you design a new course.
-See the list of offerings here.

-FAQ’s of Faculty designing courses:
+FAQ’s of Faculty designing course:

 How do I develop relationships with community partners?

 - The center staff can be helpful in identifying potential community partnerships and will provide opportunities throughout the academic year for you to engage with community partners both on and off campus.
-Review the Collaborating with Community Partners document to help in guiding you through the process.

 - It is highly recommend that you work with the center in identifying partners, if you already have a relationship or a contact with an organization, please notify the center so we can keep track of community partner agencies.